tdwg/bdq/tg2/_review/index.md

 These documents provide overviews and normative guidance of the subjects they cover.
 The details of the individual terms are provided in the corresponding term list documents.

 - [**BDQ Tests: Concepts Types, and Uses**](docs/guide/bdqtest/index.md) - Normative guidance and overview of the Tests.
-- [**Fitness For Use Framework Ontology: Concepts and Use**](docs/guide/bdqffdq/index.md) - Normative guidance and overview of the Fitness for Use Framework.
+- [**Fitness For Use Framework Ontology: Concepts and Use**](docs/guide/bdqffdq/index.md) - Normative guidance and overview of the Fitness For Use Framework.

 ### 3.3 Guides (non-normative)